 Special thank you to Amore di Mona for sponsoring this post.

-Autumn really is one of my favourite seasons, the colours, the chill in the air yet still plenty of warm days, not forget the incredible Farmers markets.
+Autumn really is one of my favorite seasons, the colors, the chill in the air yet still plenty of warm days, not forget the incredible Farmers markets.
 And today I have another Autumn inspired recipe for you – an Autumn Chocolate Cake.

 It’s a rich indulgent cake with a simple decoration of chocolate leaves, figs and blackberries that I hope will inspire your baking.